kderme/gsoc/blog/report.md

 https://github.com/tweag/pthread/pull/4

-Added a new q-s-m example, called Overflow, which fails only when there are >3 threads https://github.com/advancedtelematic/quickcheck-state-machine/pull/325
+I added a new q-s-m example, called Overflow, which fails only when there are >3 threads https://github.com/advancedtelematic/quickcheck-state-machine/pull/325

 Discussed many issues with Stevan: